Student Success: Professional Garden Design, Baz Grainger

 Alongside a computer and an internet connection, there is also essential and recommended design equipment and resources required to complete your NDA Course, the majority are available through the online NDA Art Shop at student prices!

-The Diploma in Professional Garden Design is designed to help you start your own Garden Design business.
+The NDA Diploma in Professional Garden Design is designed to help you start your own Garden Design business.
 Like the Diploma course itself, you can work flexibly for your clients around your family commitments and gradually expand your business.

 Many of our Diploma students start their own business and study for their degree flexibly alongside their client projects.